AeshEmi1/searxng-secure/README.rst

 Contact
 =======

-Open a discussion to ask questions or chat with the SearXNG Secure community!
+Open a discussion to ask questions or chat with the SearXNG-SE community!

 Setup
 =====